amorim-dev/amorim-dev/README.md

 I am a Data Science student with a passion for programming, machine learning, and storytelling.
 I am a proactive professional with problem-solving skills, great self-discipline and always looking to improve processes and bring new ideas wherever I work.
 I have learned several subjects such as python, Power BI, machine learning, and statistics.

+:triangular_flag_on_post: I am looking for a challenging job where I can aggregate value and develop my skills.

 ### Experience in Scripting and Business Intelligence
 - Python (NumPy, Pandas, Matplotlib, Seaborn, SciPy, Scikit-learn)